Kritarth123-prince/pdf-tool/README.md

 ├── .gitignore            # Git ignore file for excluding unwanted files └── .env                  # Example .env file (configure your database settings)
 ```

+## ❓ Q&A

+> **Q: Why did you add a login system?**
+> A: I also don't know 😅.
+Maybe it looks cool?
+Maybe future features?

+> **Q: Does the tool save user activity?**
+> A: Yes!
+All tasks are logged in the database with time, task type, and file info.

+> **Q: Can I use the tool without internet?**
+> A: Yes, everything runs offline once it's installed.

+> **Q: Why did you include so many PDF tools in one app?**
+> A: Because switching tools every 5 minutes is annoying 😤.